 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need an x-ray or MRI of your arm.
-These help your caregiver plan your surgery.
-Talk to your caregiver about these or other tests you may need.
+These help your healthcare provider plan your surgery.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your surgery:

 Ask caregivers about directions for eating and drinking.

 The day of your surgery:

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.